common-workflow-language/common-workflow-language/specification/tool-description.md

 # Concepts

+In this specification, a *record* refers to a data structure consisting of a unordered set of key-value pairs (referred to here as *fields*), where the keys are unique strings.
+This is functionally equivalent to a JSON "object", python "dict", or the "hash" or "map" datatypes available in most programming language.
+A *document* is a file containing a serialized record.

 The *tool description document* consists of five major parts: the input schema, the output schema, the command line adapter, tool requirements, and tool metadata.
+The exact syntax and semantics is discussed below in [Syntax](#Syntax).

-- The *input schema* formally describes the permissible fields and datatypes that make up input record.
+- The *input schema* formally describes the permissible fields and datatypes of the field values that make up input record.
 Input fields follow the JSON data model, and may consist of string, number, boolean, object, or array values.
 Files are represented as an object with a string field that is the locally-available path to the file.

 - The *output schema* describes how to build the output record based on the output produced by an invocation of the tool.